Ripped or distressed, these jeans are the best! We chose and styled five pairs of ripped jeans for any occasion.

 To everything, turn turn turn, there is a season, turn turn turn…and this season, that means exchanging your perfectly fresh, unadulterated jeans for a pair that look like they might have been mauled by a tiger, or at least worn during a couple of schoolyard dust-ups.

 If ripped jeans aren’t your thing, we get it.
-Having a few small patches of skin exposed to the elements on a cold and windy winter day isn’t for everyone.
+Having a few small patches of skin exposed to the elements on a cold and windy day isn’t for everyone.
 That said, we’ve done some recon work on the ripped jeans market for fall and winter, and we’ve got to say, we’re impressed.
 We’ve also come up with a few little tricks to keep your legs warm, holes and all.

 Now we know what you’re thinking: I’m going to buy a pair of these jeans and they’re just going to sit in my closet, unworn, and I’m going to be wishing I put that cash toward my Caribbean cruise fund.
-Well if the past year has taught us anything, it’s to be wary of cruises — and that when it comes to fashion, everyone just wants to be comfortable.
+Well if the past couple of years have taught us anything, it’s to be wary of cruises — and that when it comes to fashion, everyone just wants to be comfortable.
 The ripped jean provides you with some extra give in all the right places, and can even add a bit of unexpected sexiness to an otherwise very conservative outfit.
 Plus, honestly, distressed jeans just look really cool, like wearing big dark sunglasses, or successfully tossing a crumpled-up piece of paper into a trash can that’s 10 feet away.
 Or driving a sports car, as long as it’s not during the throes of a mid-life crisis.

 That’s why we implore you to trust us when we say: Give ripped jeans a try.
 If your concern is that you don’t know how to wear them, we’ve got your back, as usual.
 We’ve created five looks for five different occasions that will make you wonder why you ever stopped wearing ripped jeans in the first place.